snowdriftcoop/snowdrift/CONTRIBUTING.md

 work that functions independently** (and avoid clutter by deleting branches once no longer needed).

+To make it easier to follow changes, please retain the full list of commits when pushing branch updates and only rebase on request, once the code has been reviewed and considered ready for merging.

 The following covers the bare minimum process for those new to Git.

 #### Basic Git setup for collaboration